nus-cs2103-AY2223S2/ip/docs/README.md

 ```

 **Expected outcome:**
-*Returns response with the description of your event.*
+*Returns response with the description of your deadline.*
 ```markdown
 Great!
 I've added this task for you
  [D][ ] CS2103T UG Submission (by: Feb 17 2023, 11:59PM)